cppforlife/turbulence-release/docs/dev.md

 # Development

 Source code is located in `src/github.com/cppforlife/turbulence`.
-Use `manifests/api.yml` and `manifests/agent.yml` to deploy API server and agents to BOSH Lite.
+Use `manifests/api.yml` and `manifests/dummy.yml` to deploy API server and agents to BOSH Lite.

+Run `./src/github.com/cppforlife/turbunlence/bin/test` for unit tests.

 ## Dependencies